polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 `OpenPGP` often requires active user input to assign trust levels to users and their keys, which is not inline with our ideas and goals for user experience in a decentralized system.
-Ideally, decentralization and federation is as seamless as possible for the end-user, and X.509 with its Certificate Authority model is the better fit for such a goal.
+Ideally, decentralization and federation is as seamless as possible for the end-user, and X.509 with its Certificate Authority (CA for short) model is the better fit for such a goal.
 In fact, X.509 can be *so* seamless to the end-user, that you have probably forgotten that you are already using it right now!

 HTTPS (SSL/TLS) certificates are likely the most popular form of digital certificate out there, and they’re implemented in a way, where the only time us humans ever have to think about them,